sapegin/grunt-stylus/Readme.md

 ### files ```object```

 Defines what files this task will process and should contain key:value pairs.
 The key should result CSS files and the value should be a source Stylus filepath.
+Supports [grunt.template](https://github.com/cowboy/grunt/blob/master/docs/api_template.md).

 ### options ```object```